Social Impact Schools Awards

 Should your child require medication during the school day, please bring it to the School Office.
 Parents/Carers must also complete a permission form to allow office staff to administer medicines in school.
-Forms are available from the School Office or below.
+Forms are available from the School Office or by using the link below.

 Homework is set to support the children’s learning at Benington.
 For younger children, this is generally phonics and reading based tasks.
 As children progress through the school, the tasks support other areas of the curriculum and are designed to encourage good study skills, with emphasis on reading, spellings, multiplication tables and number facts.

 Each week children from Reception to Year 6 are chosen by their teacher to be a Bee.
 This links to our whole school values which include values such as generosity, compassion, courage, forgiveness, friendship and respect Whatever the reason, the children are always very proud to receive their sticker during Friday’s celebration assembly.
-The ‘bees’ will also be listed in the weekly school newsletter and in the school hall.
+The ‘bees’ will also be listed in the school hall.